Deep learning via message passing algorithms based on belief propagation: Numerical results

 \subsection{Experiments across architectures}

-We fix the dataset, namely we perform multi-class classification on Fashion-MNIST, and we compare the BP-based algorithms with BinaryNet for different choices of the architecture (i.e. we vary the number and the size of the hidden layers).
-We present the learning curves for a MLP with 2 hidden layers with 101 units each and a MLP with 3 hidden layers with 501 units each in Fig.\ref{fig:architecture}, and similar results hold in our experiments with 2 or 3 hidden layers of 101, 501 or 1001 units each.
+We select a specific task, multi-class classification on Fashion-MNIST, and we compare the message passing algorithms with BinaryNet for different choices of the architecture (i.e. we vary the number and the size of the hidden layers).
+In Fig.\ref{fig:architecture} (Left) we present the learning curves for a MLP with 3 hidden layers with 501 units with binary weights and activations.
+Similar results hold in our experiments with 2 or 3 hidden layers of 101, 501 or 1001 units and with batch sizes from 1 to from 1024.
 The parameters used in our simulations are reported in Appendix~\ref{sec:params_archi}.
+Results on networks with continuous weights can be found in Fig.\ref{fig:bayes_main} (Right).